tradingbootcamp/arbor-summer-camp/src/content/branches/en/painting.md

 order: 7
 ---

-Scy, the artist behind the art for Manifest, will give drop-in art classes.
-[See examples of her work (it's for sale!) →](https://scyy.fi/art/best)
+Sy Etirabys, the artist behind the art for Manifest, will give drop-in art classes.
+[See examples of her work (it's for sale!) →](https://scyy.fi/art)